 Construct an integer array whose first element is x and which proceeds stride of y-x until reaching z (inclusive).
 The . . y part can be elided in which case a stride of 1 is used.
-The stride may not be zero.
-An empty array is returned in cases where z would never be reached or x and y are the same value.
+A run-time error occurs if z is lesser than x or y, or if x and y are the same value.